 At a conventional conference, people meet and learn about each other slowly, mostly outside the programmed sessions.
-A peer conference roundtable introduces every attendee to every other participant, right at the start of the event.
-(Peer conferences with more than sixty attendees use two simultaneous roundtables, coupled with a buddy system for sharing information between the two sessions.)
+The Three Questions introduces every attendee to every other participant, right at the start of the event.
+(Peer conferences with more than sixty attendees use multiple simultaneous sessions of The Three Questions.)
 Hearing a little about each person present makes it much easier to introduce yourself to anyone with whom you share a particular interest.

 Regular conferences imply a hierarchy of participant expertise, where some people are presenters at sessions, and the others are not.
 This difference is enshrined in the conference program for all to see.
-At a peer conference roundtable, every person is given the same amount of time to share with other attendees.
-This flattens the initial conference hierarchy as it implies that any attendee may possess something of value for her peers, allowing the conference process itself to uncover what experiences are of value to the people present.
+During The Three Questions, every person is given the same amount of time to share with other attendees.
+This flattens the initial conference hierarchy as it implies that any attendee may possess something of value for their peers, allowing the conference process itself to uncover what experiences are of value to the people present.

-By not making assumptions, either about what content is of value or about who has valuable content to share, a peer conference roundtable provides a safe environment for the participants to express and explore what is truly of value to them.
+By not making assumptions, either about what content is of value or about who has valuable content to share, The Three Questions provides a safe environment for the participants to express and explore what is truly of value to them.
 The practical result of this approach is remarkable: valuable topics are uncovered and valuable participants discovered that were simply unknown to the conference organizers.
-I have seen this occur at every roundtable I have facilitated.
+I have seen this occur at every session of The Three Questions I have facilitated.

-Finally, asking every attendee to share at a roundtable has a profound effect.
+Finally, asking every attendee to share during The Three Questions has a profound effect.
 I’ve found that the simple act of starting a conference with structured group sharing provides a powerful, infectious model of interaction to attendees and creates an intimate atmosphere that is rarely experienced at a traditional conference.

-The heart of every roundtable is provided by each attendees’ answers, in turn, to three questions:
+The heart of The Three Questions is provided by each attendees’ answers, in turn, to three questions: